vitiral/simple-quality/artifact.md

 > Before proceeding with this guide any further, it is recommended
 > you go through the [git tutorial][1]
 >
-> you can always type `git COMMAND -h` to get help on any command
+> You can always type `git COMMAND -h` to get help on any command.
 >
 > The rest of the tutorial will assume you have a working knowledge
-> of git commands and what their purpose is
+> of git commands and what their purpose is.

-## art tutorial
+## Artifact Tutorial
-The art tutorial and this book have been developed together to work off of each other.
+The artifact tutorial and this book have been developed together to work off of each other.
 Therefore, we are going to use the interactive tutorial provided by artifact and then build off of it.

 There are a few modifications you will want to make to the tutorial:
 - before continuing onto the next stage, always commit the changes you've made to git.
 - take notes during the process at the top of your README and be sure to include them in your repository.

 If you have already completed the art tutorial, it is safe for you to just run `art tutorial 4` and continue from there.
 If you have not gone through it, it is very short and was specifically crafted to fit into this guide.
 Therefore it is essential that you go through artifact's tutorial in full before continuing.

 > ### Exercise 1:
-> when you ran `art tutorial` in the [Starting Project](starting-project.md)
+> When you ran `art tutorial` in the [Starting Project](starting-project.md)
 > section, artifact launched a `tutorial.toml` file which is a self-documenting
 > design file.
 Read through it and follow the instructions.
 >
-> The next stage, `art tutorial 2`, will launch a `tutorial.md` file
+> The next stage, `art tutorial 2`, will launch a `tutorial.md` file which can
-> which can also be [viewed on the web][2].
-Read through it and
+> also be [viewed on the web][2].
+Read through it and follow the instructions
-> follow the instructions until you have completed through part 5 (all of it)
+> until you have completed through part 5 (all of it)

-## running your tests
+## Running Your Tests

 Roll back the tutorial and commit your changes.
 ```